 All the bars and drinking venues are the same, except one -- Gastro Bar, on Eclipse.
 Blink and you'll miss it; Gastro Bar forms part of the Passport Bar, found on both ships, and in reality is a well-stocked fridge of craft beers.
 You'll also find a beer menu, and a sommelier.
 The Gastro Bar also offers food, such as small plates of cold cuts ($8) and larger plates of items like beer-battered cod and chips ($10) which you can wash down with one of the 45 different beers.

 On Eclipse, the central area of the top deck real grass lawn is a public space, beloved by sun worshippers, families with small children and croquet players.
-It's also home to the Corning Glass Show, which allows passengers to watch a glass blowing demonstration by an expert artist from a semi-circular seating area, while commentary is provided by a second expert.
-It's fascinating to watch the artists shape molten glass (and it's always popular with kids).
+It's also home to a hot glass demonstration on select sailings, which then allows passengers to sign up to make their own glass art pieces for a fee.

 On Silhouette, this section has been given over to the Lawn Club Grill (see above), and the public area in front has been turned into a for-fee exclusive spot, with eight expensive "alcoves" (private cabana rentals), which passengers hire for the day.
 Although there are still two strips of lawn either side of the ship that have not been cordoned off, this area significantly reduces the lawn space available for everyone else.
 The cabanas also break up the space, making the area feel less like a park and more like two strips of grass.